Austria

 • Additional changes are planned in the areas of foundation entry tax, employee bonuses, and basic flat-rate scheme.

 On 18 March 2025, the Austrian Budget Stabilisation Measures Act 2025 (´Budgetsanierungsmaßnahmengesetz 2025') was published in the Federal Law Gazette.
-This Act includes measures to increase the tax revenue at short notice, such as the elimination of the zero VAT for photovoltaic systems, the extension of the energy crisis contributions, adjustments to the stability fee for banks, the engine-related insurance tax and the Austrian Law on Motor Vehicle Tax.
+This Act includes measures to increase the tax revenue at short notice, such as the elimination of the zero-rated value-added tax (VAT) for photovoltaic systems, the extension of the energy crisis contributions, and adjustments to the stability fee for banks, the engine-related insurance tax, and the Austrian Law on Motor Vehicle Tax.